Close-up of three young medicine students in white coats look down at something out of frame

 1. Chemical and physical foundations of biological systems

-• Topics to study: Biology, general and organic chemistry, physics, and biochemistry
+• Topics include: Biology, general and organic chemistry, physics, and biochemistry

 2. Biological and biochemical foundations of living systems

-• Topics to study: Biology, general and organic chemistry, physics, and biochemistry
+• Topics include: Biology, general and organic chemistry, physics, and biochemistry

 3. Critical analysis and reasoning skills

-• Topics to study: Population health, cultural studies, ethics, philosophy, and other humanities and social sciences disciplines
+• Topics include: Population health, cultural studies, ethics, philosophy, and other humanities and social sciences disciplines

 4. Psychological, social, and biological foundations of behavior